Nonso30/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script for creating my directory script for moving betty in a directory script for deleting script for removing  a directory
+A script for creating my directory script for moving betty in a directory script for deleting script for removing  a directory script for changing to a directory